-The Center for Innovation in Population Health invites you to join us at the 19th annual TCOM Conference “LEX!
-GO POP HEALTH”.
-The TCOM conference brings together practitioners, researchers, policymakers, and advocates from around the world to share knowledge, strategies, and best practices in implementing TCOM in their communities.
-This year’s conference promises to be an exciting and informative event, with keynote speakers, workshops, and networking opportunities.
-Registration is open, and we encourage you to join us next year for the 20th Annual 2024 TCOM Conference in San Francisco, California.
+The Center for Innovation in Population Health’s 19th annual TCOM conference brought together practitioners, researchers, policymakers, and advocates from around the world to share knowledge, strategies, and best practices in implementing TCOM in their communities.
+This year’s conference was an exciting and informative event, with keynote speakers, workshops, and networking opportunities that raised the bar for all other conferences.
+We encourage you to join us next year for the 20th Annual 2024 TCOM Conference in San Francisco, California.
 Dates TBD… stay tuned!

 To learn more, please visit the conference page.